-Caution: This Romantic Sex Story contains strong sexual content, including Ma/Fa, Fa/Fa, Coercion, Consensual, Rape, Romantic, BiSexual, Fiction, Incest, Sister, Polygamy/Polyamory, Anal Sex, Cream Pie, First, Oral Sex, Slow, .
+Caution: This Romantic Sex Story contains strong sexual content, including Ma/Fa, Coercion, Consensual, Rape, Reluctant, Romantic, Fiction, Rough, Cream Pie, Oral Sex, Slow,

-Desc: Romantic Sex Story: Chapter 1: In the Bleak Midwinter - Alex is at a turning point in his life, and it's the holiday season.
+Desc: Romantic Sex Story: Chapter 1: In The Bleak Midwinter - Alex is at a turning point in his life, and it's the holiday season.
 With no one to celebrate with, he hits the road.
 He is not sure where he is going, only that it will be somewhere different.
-A broken car leads him to new friends and ultimately a new family.
-It's not the kind of family most people think of, but then, normal is highly overrated.
+A broken car leads him to new friends, who ultimately become a new family, and to a fresh start in a new city.
 (The codes apply to the whole story, and not to the individual chapters.
 This story gets off to a slow start.
 There is sex, but not until Chapter 5.)

 I suppose I should start at the beginning.
 My name’s Alex.
 Alex Williams.
 I’m just coming up on my fortieth birthday.
 For nearly 20 years now, four of my buddies and I have run a small software company in Canada’s answer to Silicon Valley, otherwise known as the country’s capital city of Ottawa.
 (Sure, California has wineries - but we have a canal you can skate on in the winter!)
 We met in university, and quickly realized we had some ideas that other people didn’t.
 Well, actually, they had ideas that other people didn’t.
 The other four were the tech geniuses.
 I was just a simple accounting student.
 But when we formed the company, we did it together, five equal partners.
 Four tech guys and a business guy.
 My job was to help them take their great ideas and see that we made some money from them.